broacademy/HTML-course-2/lesson-1.md

 6. Read the additional materials.
 There is a lot of material, and it can take a long time to read it all.
 Plus, there is a big list of resources where you can independently search for the information you need.  <br />
 🟢 — must read <br />
 🔵 — can be read after the course <br />
 7. When you are added to Jira, I will create a task for each of you.
-You will need to track its status from **“To Do”** to **“Code Review”**.
+You will need to track its status from **“To Do”** to **“TO REVIEW”**.
 Only mentors can set the status to **“Done”**.
 It’s test tasks for try to use Jira.

 # Additional Materials